 At Diaverum, we have greatly improved clinical outcomes by automating data capture.
-This minimises human errors in reporting, thereby improving standardisation and ensuring patient safety.
+This minimises human error in reporting, thereby improving standardisation and ensuring patient safety.

 Progressive improvement of CPM score (annual progress).

-We measure our medical outcomes in a variety of ways, for example the Clinical Performance Measurement (CPM), a proprietary metric, which has continuously improved the score between 2003 and 2018.
+We measure our medical outcomes in a variety of ways, for example the Clinical Performance Measurement (CPM), a proprietary metric, which has shown continuous improvement between 2003 and 2018.
 We also have a strong track record of reducing hospitalisation and mortality rates.

 Crude mortality rate (%).

 Hospitalisation days per patient (%).